- Supports home learning

 6 January 2020Add to My Folder

-Treasure baskets provide babies with a rich experience of sensory stimulation and give them a fuller understanding of the world.
+Treasure baskets provide babies with sensory stimulation and give them a fuller understanding of the world.

 Whether it is the action of clanging a wooden spoon in a metal bowl, enjoying the feel of the soft feather against their skin, or hearing the crisp sound of tissue paper, treasure basket items are a fantastic way to feed babies’ development.
 They allow them to learn about the properties of objects by using their different senses and give them the opportunity to explore items that they may see every day in a safe way.